bglynn-stevens/GitHubApi567-hw3/README_mocking.md

 All external GitHub calls are mocked using `unittest.mock`, so tests run reliably without hitting the real GitHub API.

 ## How to run the program
-1. Make sure Python 3.x is installed.
+1. Make sure Python 3.8 is installed.
 2. Make sure the `requests` library is installed:
-3. Run the program:
+3. Run the program.
 4. Enter a GitHub username when prompted.

 ## How to run the tests